QuChunhe/study/Database.md

 You set the gc_grace_seconds property when creating a table.
 This property specifies the number of seconds after Cassandra marks data with a tombstone before the data becomes eligible for garbage collection.

 a table for which you’ve configured the default_time_to_live property.

+[305]

+The nodetool rebuild command is useful when you’re adding a datacenter to your cluster.
+You can rebuild a single keyspace at a time or specify multiple keyspaces, each separated by a comma.
+Here’s an example: